dsyoonstat/argpca/README.md

 and the principal angles between the sample and true PC subspaces converge to a *non-zero*
 random limit.
 When **prior information** is available—such as domain-specific directions
 known (or believed) to be aligned with the true PC subspace—ARG-PCA leverages this to
 improve estimation accuracy.
-A representative example is the normalized vector of ones, often used in financial applications to reflect the common market factor, as in the capital asset pricing model.
+A representative example is the normalized vector of ones,
+often used in financial applications to reflect the common market factor,
+as in the capital asset pricing model.
+The ARG PC subspace estimator asymptotically
+outperforms the naive PCA based estimator.
+ARG-PCA is built based on ARG PC subspace estimator.

 ---